msmithMTC/Spatial-Analysis-Mapping-Projects/Project-Documentation/Parcel/ReadMe.md

 ## Problem Statement
-The purpose of this project is to create a 2019 parcel feature set for the San Francisco Bay Region. .
+The purpose of this project is to create 2019 parcel feature sets for the San Francisco Bay Region and each of its nine counties.

 ## Data Sources